willstepp/writings/joseph-the-son/jts.md

 Nine

-After a lunch of peanut butter sandwiches Joseph helped Lizzie into her jacket and they walked towards Pastor Jacob’s barn.
-That seemed the best place to start looking for clues.
+After a lunch of peanut butter sandwiches and Fritos, Joseph helped his sister into her jacket and toboggin and they set off towards Pastor Jacob’s barn.
+That seemed the best place to start looking for clues to find whatever had killed those chickens.
+He didn’t particularly want Lizzie to come along, but mother was still at work and grandpa was nowhere to be found.
+His door had been shut all morning.

 The overcast clouds of the morning had dissolved and revealed a blue afternoon sky.
-It was cold yet Joseph cold feel the sunlight radiation on his face.
+It was cold yet Joseph cold feel the radiation on his face from the sunlight.
 Lizzie walked behind her brother just glad to be out of the house for a bit.
-Once in awhile she would get distracted by a bug in the grass or by peering into one of the Oakwood trailers and Joseph would tell her to come on in a parent-ly tone that seemed odd coming from him, but it did work and she scurried up quickly from behind.
+Once in awhile she would get distracted by a bug in the grass or by peering into one of the Oakwood trailers and Joseph would tell her to come on in a parent-like tone that seemed odd coming from him, but it did work and afterwards she scurried up quickly from behind.
 Oakwood was quiet.
 There was a light wind that blew across the field to the East and fluttered against the wood-lattice porches of the trailers.
 The wind went through their jackets.

-Before long they made their way to the barn.
+Before long they arrived at the barn.
 Joseph unlatched the large door and opened it just enough for them to enter.
-He saw Jacob’s truck in the driveway but for some reason did not want to see him now.
+He saw Jacob’s truck in the driveway, but for some reason did not want to see him now.
+Not with Lizzie.

 It was dark in the barn except for the leaks of light that came in from the gaps in the wall paneling.
 There was enough to see by anyway and Joseph led his sister back to the pen.
-Although the carnage had been removed on the day they discovered it, the destroyed wooden frame and chicken wire was still there, untouched.
+Although the carnage had been removed on the day they discovered it the destroyed wooden frame and chicken wire was still there, untouched.
 Feathers were scattered on the dirt floor among seeds and dried bits of corn.
+The air inside was stuffy with hay dust, feathers, lack of ventilation.

 “What happened to the little chickens?”

 “They got killed.”

 As he answered his sister’s questions he wandered to the back wall of the barn.
 Back there you couldn’t see much.
 There were some tools and some kind of rusted out plowing equipment from half a century ago.
+He examined everything, looking for some way the animal could have gotten in.

 “Who would want to kill a chicken?”